antonmyronyuk/task2/README.md

 <img src="/readme_images/help.png">

 ## Algorithms
- 1) - simple random (may send more than one package from one node to another)
+ 1) - simple random (may send more than one package from one node to another, but it does not send packages to itself)
-    - unique random (may send package to itself)
+    - unique random (choose single random unique values, but it does not send packages to itself)
- 2) Group random (may send package to itself)
+ 2) Group random (current node choose random group(neighbours) of elements(excluding current node), so it it does not send packages to itself)
- 3) Random from registry
+ 3) Random from registry (send packages only to nodes which have not received packages yet)

 As you can see below group random is better than simple random.
 Random from registry is ideal, but it requires additional memory.